 And hey, I don't hate fluff!
 I love fluff!
 Fluff forever!
 Maybe there's no correlation there at all and I'm just being judgmental.

-But if that's the majority of what you watch, read or listen to, you are doing yourself a disservice.
+But if that's the majority of what you watch, read or listen to, you're doing yourself a disservice.
 We've all heard Churchill's famous quote, "History is written by the victors."
 I've often wondered how and when.
-Malcolm Gladwell dives into that concept over a variety of topics, often tracing a pathway back for us through recent history, explaining how we got to our metaphorical here in the first place.
+Malcolm Gladwell delves into that concept via a variety of topics, often tracing a pathway back for us through recent history, explaining how we got to our metaphorical here in the first place.

 I'm thinking specifically about his episode on satire, which would be a great place to start if you're new to his podcast.

 I guess I've gone to a lot of trouble in this article to ask for a very specific favor, ignore anti-intellectualism.
-If you're feeling particularly saucy today, consider taking up an active fight against anti-intellectualism by becoming more intelligent and more aware of current society.
+If you're feeling particularly saucy today, consider taking up an active fight against anti-intellectualism by becoming more intelligent and more aware.